rust-lang/blog.rust-lang.org/_posts/2017-09-05-Rust-2017-Survey-Results.md

 author: Jonathan Turner
 ---

-It's that time of the year, where we take a good look at how things are going by asking the community at large -- both Rust users and non-users -- how things are going.
+It's that time of the year, where we take a good look at how things are going by asking the community at large -- both Rust users and non-users.
 And wow, did you respond!

 This year we had **5,368 responses**.  *That's more than 2,000 responses than we had last year*!